kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

 ## Requirements:
 * An MPI compiler, library and runtime (we have tested with reasonably new versions of OpenMPI, MPICH and MVAPICH2).
 * A relatively new version of gcc (C++-11 and OpenMP compatible).
 I have been testing with gcc-4.9.1.

+    Note that we use directives from OpenMP specification v4.
+This is supported on gcc versions >= 4.9.0.
 * Dependencies from TileDB
     * Zlib headers and libraries
     * OpenSSL headers and libraries